josdejong/ducktype/README.md

   - an array.
     An array can have zero, one or multiple elements which again can be a basic type, ducktype, object, or array.
-    - providing an array with zero elements will just return a `ducktype(Array)`.
+    Providing an array with *zero* elements will just return a `ducktype(Array)`.
-    - providing an array with one element will return a ducktype which will test each of tested arrays elements against the given type.
-      Example: `ducktype([Number]).test(1, 2, 3)`.
+    Providing an array with *one* element will return a ducktype which will test each of tested arrays elements against the given type, for example `ducktype([Number]).test(1, 2, 3)`.
-    - providing an array with multiple elements will validate the length of the tested array, and validate each of the array elements one to one against the provided types.
+    Providing an array with multiple elements will validate the length of the tested array, and validate each of the array elements one to one against the provided types.
 This can be used to test the number and type of function arguments.
 Example: `ducktype([Number, String]).test(2, 'str')`.

 - `options` is an object with properties:
   - A string `name` (optional)
   - A boolean `optional` (optional)